har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 If this were a public persona (for example, a celebrity or a well-known pornographic actress), it might make sense why.
 A public person's photos are readily available.
 However, these photographs show up neither in a reverse-image Tineye or Google Image search.
-(The reader can find this account and try it themselves.)
 This means that the actress is either directly involved in the operation, or has no idea that her photographs have been compromised.

-The important takeaway is that "no image results" on a reverse-search engine does *not* mean this account is authentic.
+In any case, the big takeaway is that "no reverse-image results," and "multiple photos of the same person," does not necessarily mean a profile is authentic.

 ## Malicious links